ekg/ekg.github.com/_posts/2019-07-09-Graphical-pangenomics.md

 We have DNA sequences (nodes), allowed linkages between them (edges), and genomes (paths) that are walks through the graph.
 Nodes have identifiers, which are numeric, and paths have names, which are text strings.
 One concession is made to reflect the genomic use of these graphs.
-They are bidirectional, and represent both strands of DNA, so positions refer to either the forward or reverse complement orientiation of nodes.
+They are bidirectional, and represent both strands of DNA, so positions refer to either the forward or reverse complement orientation of nodes.
 This means that there are four kinds of edges (+/+, +/-, -/-, -/+), each of which implies its own reverse complement.

 There are many ways to visualize these graphs, but perhaps the most instructive here is the first one that I developed, based on graphviz's dot.